Common Conditions That We See:

 These are a few common conditions that we may see.
 Please see the downloads for the associated leaflets.

-Tip toe walking is a normal variation of development.
-Usually there is no underlying structural issues but could be caused by habit or may link with sensory processing.
-Your physiotherapist will assess range of movement, check function and determine the best management approach.
-We will give advice on activities and footwear that may help the tip toe walking.
+Your physiotherapist will assess the range of movement, check function and determine the best management approach.
+We will advise on activities and footwear that may help with the tip-toe walking.

-Bow legs is when the legs curve outward at the knees and the ankles are touching, children are often quite clumsy and can trip over easily.
+Bow legs are when the legs curve outward at the knees, and the ankles are touching.
+Children are often quite clumsy and can trip over easily.

-Bow legs is a normal childhood variation that effects children under the age of three and can be linked with early walkers.
-It is common for children to have bow legs when they start walking and this should improve on its own by the age of three.
+Bow legs are a normal childhood variation that affects children under the age of three and can be linked with early walkers.
+It is common for children to have bow legs when they start walking, and this should improve on its own by the age of three.

 Out-toeing:

-Out-toeing is when a child’s feet are in an outward position, this is more noticeable when they are walking or running and can affect one or both legs.
-Out-toeing is a normal variation and doesn’t require any ntervention and often corrects on its own.
+Out-toeing is when a child’s feet are in an outward position.
+This is more noticeable when they are walking or running and can affect one or both legs.
+Out-toeing is a normal variation and doesn’t require any intervention, and often corrects on its own.

-In-toeing is a normal variation of development and often with natural growth and development will resolve on its own.
-In-toing will not affect your child’s function and your physiotherapist will give you advice on how to manage in-toeing and suggest different stretches or sitting positions.
+In-toeing is a normal variation of development, and often, with natural growth and development, will resolve on its own.
+In-toeing will not affect your child’s function, and your physiotherapist will give you advice on how to manage in-toeing and suggest different stretches or sitting positions.

 We often assess children who complain of joint pain.
-During the appointment the physiotherapist will assess the joint, look at muscle strength, range of movement, complete structural assessment and assess functional abilities.
+During the appointment, the physiotherapist will assess the joint, look at muscle strength, range of movement, complete a structural assessment and assess functional abilities.

 Pain can be caused by multiple factors that include – muscle weakness, bendy joints, instability of the joint, reduced activity levels, poor posture or injury.
 You will receive advice on how to manage this during the appointment.